yewstack/yew/docs/concepts/services/fetch.md

 ## Debugging the `FetchService`

-Most browsers' developer tools have a "network" pane which can be used to inspect and view requests browsers have made, including data such as request headers and the contents of responses.
-This can be a useful way to gain an insight into what requests are being made, the data being sent to the server as well as the return data from the server.
+Most browsers' developer tools have a "network" panel which can be used to inspect HTTP requests.
+This can be used to gain insight into what requests are being made, the data being sent to the server, as well as the response.

 The Rust Wasm Book also contains [useful debugging tips](https://rustwasm.github.io/book/reference/debugging.html) for Wasm applications.